Graduate Student Community Resources

 Graduate Student Writing Group

 An initiative of LASC Graduate Assistant Sabrina Gonzalez, the LASC Graduate Writing Group has become a thriving community of graduate student writers from many different departments who support and challenge each other at monthly writing workshops.
 Managed entirely by graduate students, the graduate writing group provides students across disciplines with a writing community, accountability, and feedback at all levels of writing.
 Writers bring a variety of writing projects at any stage of completion to the group workshops, including conference presentations, seminar papers, articles, grant proposals, abstracts, and dissertation chapters.
-Students from all disciplines and areas of studies are welcome.
+Students from all disciplines and areas of study are welcome.

 "Following in the spirit of LASC, our writing group is likewise committed to interdisciplinarity, intellectual exchange, and horizontalism.
 Members of the group come from all over campus, including Women's studies, History, Ethnomusicology, Spanish, and English.
 It is this collaborative experience and our commitment to the spirit of LASC that not only makes the group a meaning and cohesive community, but one that is always engaging, challenging, and rewarding."